CLARENCE, N.Y.--(BUSINESS WIRE)--

 About 22nd Century Group, Inc.

-22nd Century is a plant biotechnology company focused on genetic engineering and plant breeding which allows the increase or decrease of the level of nicotine in tobacco plants and the level of cannabinoids in cannabis plants.
+22nd Century is a plant biotechnology company focused on technology which allows it to increase or decrease the level of nicotine in tobacco plants and the level of cannabinoids in cannabis/hemp plants through genetic engineering and plant breeding.
 The Company’s primary mission in tobacco is to reduce the harm caused by smoking.
-The Company’s primary mission in cannabis is to develop proprietary hemp/cannabis strains for important new medicines and agricultural crops.
+The Company’s primary mission in cannabis is to develop proprietary cannabis/hemp strains for important new medicines and agricultural crops.
 Visit www.xxiicentury.com and www.botanicalgenetics.com for more information.